Skip to main content Link Menu Expand (external link) Copy Copied

 If you are interested in taking the course and can’t directly enroll, please submit this form.

 This course provides a graduate-level introduction to Natural Language Processing (NLP).
-We will survey foundational approaches such as word representations and n-gram language models, followed by neural methods including recurrent networks and attention mechanisms, and then progress to modern Transformer-based architectures.
-In addition, the course will cover advanced topics in contemporary NLP such as retrieval-augmented models, mixture-of-experts architectures, AI agents, and vision-language models.
+We will begin with foundational concepts such as word representations, and moving through neural approaches like recurrent networks and attention mechanisms.
+From there, we explore modern Transformer-based architectures and conclude with recent advances in the field, such as retrieval-augmented models, mixture-of-experts, AI agents, and more.

 Schedule (Tentative)